zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: It's just kind of hard to avoid, right?
 For a lot of years, Yudkowsky had this vision of, well, we're going to make it Friendly.
 Given a certain view of what is technologically possible, there's this pretty reasonable presumption that if something is possible, sooner or later someone is going to do it, and avoiding that would be pretty hard.
 And in fact Yudkowsky and Soares have this thing, coordinating to not do this is pretty hard, but it's humanity's only option at this point.

 **CM**: I guess there's it being possible, and your being pretty sure it's gonna happen, and you're doing it quicker.
-This community for a lot of reasons, help create DeepMind, help create OpenAI, help create Anthropic, and, you know, these ideas have pushed it forward.
-It's not just about doing it, it's about doing it faster.
+This community for a lot of reasons, helped create DeepMind, helped create OpenAI, helped create Anthropic, and these ideas have pushed it forward.
+It's not just about doing it; it's about doing it faster.

 **ZMD**: So the whole, I mean, I do _[exhales]_ Man.
 I have a belief here.
 There's something I want to say here, that if I were just having an ordinary conversation with someone, I would just absolutely say it, but after listening to the audio commentary on that Lighthaven piece, I feel like, hmm, do I really want to say this part to Cade Metz?